Alexander Dickson (botanist): Career as botanist

 Dickson took much interest in matters outside of his immediate professorial duties and scientific pursuits.
 He was a Conservative in State and Church politics.
 On various occasions he actively supported candidates for parliamentary representation.
 A consistent Free Churchman, he remained true to the original position of that Church, and opposed publicly the policy which an influential majority had adopted, of reversing its traditions on the question of a State-recognised and supported Church.
 He strenuously opposed the legislative attempts, which fortunately proved abortive, to modify the special characters of medical education and graduation in the Scottish universities, for the mere sake of bringing them into harmony with the systems prevailing in the southern division of the United Kingdom.
 He looked with much distrust on the schemes, embodied in the various Bills introduced into Parliament during the last seven years, for effecting fundamental changes in the constitution and character of the Scottish universities; considering them prompted more by political, social, and selfish aims, than by a real and disinterested desire for educational reform.
 If it were possible for one so charitable and generous to entertain any feeling of resentment, that feeling was approached in the indignation with which he regarded many of the statements of the extreme section of agitators for university legislation.
 Even when he found himself in a hopeless minority,—as occasionally happened in the discussions on this question,—few men could be more courageous in maintaining or expressing the views he had deliberately adopted.

 Polemical discussion, however, was not congenial to his fair and candid disposition.
 When not engaged in teaching or in the botanical investigations to which he was so ardently attached, his occupations as proprietor of Hartree and Kilbucho, and social intercourse with his friends, were more in accordance with his tastes.

 It has been well said that, as a country laird, "his one aim in life was to make others happy."
 And the same characteristics made him also a general favourite in society; where he used to delight his friends by the exquisite taste and feeling with which he played on the piano the works of Beethoven and Bach, and the national airs of Scotland.

 Death

-He was aware that he was suffering from an illness, but concealed all knowledge of the existence of this "thorn in the flesh," to avoid causing anxiety and pain to those around.
-He succeeded in his purpose; and when, on 30 December 1887, he suddenly expired on the curling pond, at Thriepland Pond, Hartree, Peeblesshire, no forebodings or anxieties had occurred to increase the bitter grief of his departure.
+He was aware that he was suffering from an illness, but concealed this knowledge.
+He died on 30 December 1887 on the curling pond, at Thriepland Pond, Hartree, Peeblesshire.

-He was warmly he was attached to the Botanical Society of Edinburgh.
-He constantly attended its meetings, served it as President and in some of its other offices, and communicated to it the greater number of his botanical papers.